The Clean Kilo

 With the risk of sounding dramatic, this shop is going to be life-changing for me.

-I have been on this Zero Waste journey for a while, and I will be honest, it felt lonely to be on this journey- like it was only me who cared about it in the city I lived in.
+I have been on this zero waste journey for a while now, and I'll be honest, it felt lonely to be on this journey – like it was only me who cared about it in the city I lived in.

 Myself aside, what does this mean for Birmingham?

-Birmingham is in the top 10 of the worst recycling cities of all in the UK.
+Birmingham is in the top 10 of the worst recycling cities in all of the UK.
 For those of you who don’t know the city well, Birmingham is the second largest city after London.
-The city has poor recycling facilities (we only recently received bins from the council, before this, it was a bin bag on the side of the road…) these small improvements have made a difference- but I personally don't think its enough, and it's not citywide just yet.
+The city has poor recycling facilities (we only recently received bins from the council, before this, it was a bin bag on the side of the road…) these small improvements have made a difference – but I personally don't think it's enough, and it's not citywide just yet.

-It's not a clean city, that is for sure.
+It's not a clean city, that's for sure.

 In 2017, there was a strike from the bin workers.
-Whilst I found this easier to cope with than most, due to being Zero Waste, it led to people fly tipping, burning rubbish and reverting back to those bin bags on the side of the road.
+Whilst I found this easier to cope with than most, due to living a zero waste lifestyle, it led to people fly tipping, burning rubbish and reverting back to those bin bags on the side of the road.

 That is why The Clean Kilo opening going to be epic.